The Mad Hatter Laughs Back

 "Your hat looks cool but it lacks credibility."

-I know a fatuous remark when I hear one, but this had the musty, stale odour of pretension about it, too.
+I know a fatuous remark when I hear one.
 He was probably thinking 'street cred', one of the late twentieth century's more asinine notions.
 Not something I had ever aimed for.
 I was more 'artistic cred'.
 Nothing much goes on in the street, other than getting from here to there.

 The unsolicited testimonial came from a man of no particular sartorial elegance so I retorted: